cerebrl/forgerock-am-script-manager/README.md

 #### Rule One: Isolate global API access to index file

 Isolating your global or environment API access to just your index file, can help keep the rest of your code cleaner and easier to test.
-Access the global APIs for everything that you need within your script, and then pass all of this data into your modular functions.
+Access the global APIs for everything that you need within your index file.
+Then, pass this data into your pure, side-effect free functions via arguments of your modular functions.

 ```js
 // `index.js`